puppetlabs/puppet-docs/source/pe/2.6/console_auth.markdown

 ### Creating Users From the Command Line

-From PE 2.5.2 onward, you can create new console users from the command line.
-This can be used to automate user creation or import large numbers of users from an external source at once.
+New console users can also be created from the command line.
+This can be used to automate user creation or to import large numbers of users from an external source at once.

 Command line user creation is done with a rake task.
 Due to a bug in PE 2.5.2 and 2.5.3, this task must be performed from a specific working directory, so keep this in mind if building scripts around it.